Should I Wash My Car in Winter?

 Before winter creeps in, you should prepare your car for the conditions ahead.
 Here are three simple steps to help get your car ready for the weather ahead:

 You should thoroughly wash your car before the cold weather sets in.
 When washing, ensure that you wash your car, wheels and tyres properly to remove any stuck-on dirt.
-This will help the next steps to be most effective.
+This will help the next steps to be the most effective.

 It is important to ensure your car is completely dried.
 This will help to avoid any watermarks on your car, which can happen when leaving your car to dry naturally.

 Applying a good wax before winter will go a long way to preserving your car’s paintwork, protecting it from the road salt and other winter elements.
-When applying your wax, it is important to concentrate on the lower areas of your car (where the ice, snow and salt is most likely to hit).
+When applying your wax, it is important to concentrate on the lower areas of your car (where the ice, snow and salt are most likely to hit).

 Washing your car during winter